cbsch/cbsch.github.io/_posts/2019-06-13-powershell-remoting-wrapper.md

 # We can by default create this new function with the same name with Remote tacked on at the end
 Get-HighestMemoryUsageRemote -ComputerName computername.domain.local
 ```
+## Template Function

-To achieve this, we begin with a template function that we can modify parts of.
+We begin with a template function that we can modify parts of.
+This could just as well just be a string, but if we have it be a valid Powershell function we still get syntax highlighting and other editor features for it.

 ``` powershell
 Function _RemoteTemplate {